The decision framework

 The word “response” in MDR ranges from “we send you an email” to “we contained the breach at 3am while you slept.”

-- Alert-only: not really MDR, just alert forwarding
+- Alert-only is not really MDR, just alert forwarding

-- Guided response: they tell you exactly what to do, step by step
+- Guided response means they tell you what to do, step by step

-- Managed with approval: they can act but ask first.
-Most common model.
+- Managed with approval means they can act but ask first.
+This is the most common model.

 Question 4: What's your organization size?